-Figure 3: Navigation the Panama Canal Demonstration
+Figure 4: Navigation Channel Demonstration

 Task Element Description Model No. Color Ht.
 Above Waterline Base Diam.
-Port Marker Buoy Taylor Made Sur-Mark Buoy 950410 Red 39in 18in Starboard Marker Buoy Taylor Made Sur-Mark Buoy 950400 Green 39in 18in Navigation Channel Demonstration buoys are supplied from Taylor Made, www.taylormadeproducts.com .
+Port Marker Buoy Taylor Made Sur-Mark Buoy 950410 Red 39in 18in Starboard Marker Buoy Taylor Made Sur-Mark Buoy 950400 Green 39in 18in Buoys are supplied from Taylor Made, www.taylormadeproducts.com.

 Table 4.
-Task Elements for Navigate the Panama Canal
+Task Elements for Navigation Channel

-2.4.2 Task 2 - Magellan's Route / Count the Manatees & Jellyfish
+2.4.2 Task 2 - Follow the Path

-The Magellan's Route task demonstrates the ability for the ASV to sense and maneuver through a complex path, staying within the defined pathway, and avoiding contact with obstacles along the way.
+The Follow the Path task demonstrates the ability for the ASV to sense and maneuver through a complex path, staying within the defined pathway, and avoiding contact with obstacles along the way.
 The task consists of multiple sets of gates designated by pairs of red and green buoys.
-The ASV passes between the sets of gates without touching the buoys and avoids intermittent yellow buoys (jelly fish) and black buoys (manatees), which may be various sizes, placed within the pathway.
+The ASV passes between the sets of gates without touching the buoys and avoids intermittent yellow buoys and black buoys, which may be various sizes, placed within the pathway.